-The two friends decided that Beith would ask newspaper readers for donations and Barron would use the donations to buy toys for needy children.
-The Evening Express launched the effort on Dec.
-9, 1949, with a headline that read, “What to do about it: 1,000 face Santa-less Christmas.”
+Barron reached out to friend, Robert Bruce Beith, an editor at the former Portland Evening Express who wrote a news column under the pen name Bruce Roberts.
+The two men decided that Beith would ask his readers for donations and Barron would use the money to buy toys for children in need.
+The Evening Express, a forerunner of the Press Herald, launched the effort on Dec.
+9, 1949, under the headline, “What to do about it: 1,000 face Santa-less Christmas.”

-Beith wrote his column using a pen name – Bruce Roberts – which was his middle name followed by his first name.
-Their idea worked, even better than expected, and that first year raised close to $4,000 and provided gifts to more than 1,500 kids.
-Barron and Beith kept at it year after year, and the name Bruce Roberts eventually became synonymous with the annual toy fund.
+Their idea worked even better than expected.
+They raised nearly $4,000 the first year and provided gifts to more than 1,500 kids.
+Barron and Beith kept at it year after year, and the name Bruce Roberts became synonymous with the annual toy fund.

 The fund has outlived both Barron and Beith, who said near the end of his life that he never expected so many readers would “keep the contributions rolling in with their only reward being the vision of children’s happy faces when they opened their presents, and their parents’ happiness in knowing that someone out there cares.”